tarzanmeetsjane/FoundryToolchain12/replit.md

 - Clarify actual recovery timeline vs platform demonstration scenarios
 - User initially confused about Optimism deployment but confirmed ready to proceed
 - Prefers clear step-by-step guidance with reassurance about Optimism benefits
+- Extremely excited about verification process and appreciative of assistance
+- Ready to submit Etherscan verification to fix "N/A" price display issue
+- Confirmed understanding of wallet safety and contract ownership

     <script src="https://cdn.tailwindcss.com"></script>